kvbarad/sql-warehouse-project-macOS/README.md

 - Extend or customise scripts to fit your own warehousing scenarios
 - Employ VSCode features for efficient SQL coding and debugging

+**License**
+- This project is licensed under the MIT License.
+See the LICENSE file for more details.

+**Acknowledgements**
+- Grateful thanks to contributors and open-source communities whose tools power this project: Docker, Microsoft SQL Server, Visual Studio Code, and many more.
+Support

+Should you encounter problems or require assistance, please raise an issue via the GitHub Issues tab, or contact the repository maintainers.
+We aim to respond promptly and help you make the most of this resource.

+Engage, explore, and enhance your data warehousing journey with sqp-warehouse-project-mac—crafted for Mac users and designed for real-world productivity.